trevorkerney/C-Data-Structure-Libraries/TVector/README.md

         return 0;
 }
 ```
-This must be implemented after the inclusion of TVector and before any function that uses searching/sorting methods.
+This must be implemented after the inclusion of TVector and before the use of any function that uses searching/sorting methods.

 Replace all instances of "myType" with the name of the type/class.